-While “pest proofing” your home is not an attainable goal, these 5 fall pest prevention tips from professionals at Palmetto Exterminators that will help keep unwanted pest out of your home:
+While “pest proofing” your home is not an attainable goal, these 5 fall pest prevention tips from professionals at Palmetto Exterminators that will help keep unwanted pests out of your home:

 Fall Pest Proofing Tips

 1. Check all screens for holes.
 If you are like most families who like to enjoy the gentle breeze of the cooler autumn nights, this tip could be one of the biggest in preventing pest control problems.
 Spend a few minutes this weekend before you decided to prop open the door or thrown open the window to check the condition of your screens.
 Small holes, and even gaps in coverage around screening, will allow occasional invaders such as lady bugs, stick bugs, and roaches into the house.
 If you find a tear or hole, most DIY stores will have replacement screen for repair.

 2. Leaf Clutter.
 While those beautiful orange and brown leaves on your trees look great as a backdrop to your home, the leaves around your foundation are offering insulated protection to insects.
 Insects like smoky brown roaches and American roaches are seeking warmer shelter, and your leaf pile is a great source of warmth.
 Since leaves are dropping and piling up on your foundation, leaves are also clogging your gutters.
 Check your gutters regularly in the fall to make sure you are free from clogs.
 Clogs can cause insect infestations, as well as water intrusion if not properly maintained.